Gravitational focusing and horizon entropy for higher-spin fields: Preliminaries

 \section{Preliminaries}

 We consider a $D$-dimensional spacetime with a bifurcate Killing horizon $\mathcal{H}$ consisting of a future horizon $\mathcal{H}^+$ and a past horizon $\mathcal{H}^-$ in diffeomorphism-invariant theories involving bosonic fields with arbitrary spin $s \in \mathbb{N}$.
 We in particular focus on the cases with $s \geq 2$.
-In this paper, we limit our scope of discussion as follows: \begin{enumerate} \item We define the ``nullness'' of any direction using the metric as usual;\footnote{Although, as mentioned in our previous work \cite{Wall:2024lbd}, we may need to consider Finsler geometry to determine the correct causal structure, we would leave this issue for future discussions.} \item We assume the existence of a solution with a regular bifurcate Killing horizon (we call it a \emph{stationary} black hole) with Killing vector $\xi$, and normalise the surface gravity by $\kappa = 1$; \item We assume that the cross-sections of the Killing horizon are \emph{compact}; \item We only focus on \emph{first order non-stationary perturbations} (labeled by $\delta$) around \emph{stable} Killing horizon backgrounds, and we assume that $\delta \xi = 0$; \item We impose \emph{teleological} boundary condition such that all perturbations are switched off at future infinity so the horizon approaches stationarity; \item We require the matter field $\varphi$ to be \emph{smooth} on the horizon.
+In this paper, we limit our scope of discussion as follows: \begin{enumerate} \item We define the ``nullness'' of any direction using the metric as usual;\footnote{Although, as mentioned in our previous work \cite{Wall:2024lbd}, we may need to consider Finsler geometry to determine the correct causal structure, we would leave this issue for future discussions.} \item We assume the existence of a solution with a regular bifurcate Killing horizon (we call it a \emph{stationary} black hole) with Killing vector $\xi$, and we normalise the surface gravity by $\kappa = 1$; \item We assume that the cross-sections of the Killing horizon are \emph{compact}; \item We will always work in some \emph{horizon gauge} of the higher-spin fields where the Killing horizon is manifest; \item We only focus on \emph{first order non-stationary perturbations} (labeled by $\delta$) around \emph{stable} Killing horizon backgrounds, and we assume that $\delta \xi = 0$; \item We impose \emph{teleological} boundary condition such that all perturbations are switched off at future infinity so the horizon approaches stationarity; \item We require the matter field $\varphi$ to be \emph{smooth} on the horizon.
 The unperturbed matter field $\varphi$ satisfies the background Killing equation $\mathcal{L}_\xi \varphi = 0$.
 Fields with gauge symmetry are assumed to be in a gauge such that the Killing equation holds.\footnote{In general, the Killing equation holds up to a pure gauge transformation (see, e.g., \cite{Biswas:2022grc}).
 We will not consider such floating gauge degrees of freedom in this paper but will leave them to future work.} \end{enumerate}